Learning Safety Constraints from Demonstrations with Unknown Rewards: Conclusion

 \section{Conclusion}

-We introduced \AlgNameShort, a novel algorithm for inferring shared constraints from demonstrations with unknown rewards.
+We introduced \AlgNameShort to infer shared constraints from demonstrations with unknown rewards.
 Theoretical and empirical results show that \AlgNameShort guarantees safety and achieves strong performance, even when transferring constraints to new tasks or environments.

+\AlgNameShort's main limitation is assuming safe demonstrations and access to a feature representation in non-tabular environments.
+Learning from potentially unsafe demonstrations and learning features to represent constraints are exciting directions for future work.

-\paragraph{Applications.} \AlgNameShort can use unlabeled demonstrations, which are often easier to obtain, particularly in domains such as robotics or autonomous driving.
-By learning safety constraints, \AlgNameShort offers a more sample-efficient and safer alternative to pure reward learning.
+Learning constraints has the potential to make RL more sample-efficient and safe.
+Importantly, \AlgNameShort can use unlabeled demonstrations, which are often easier to obtain than labelled demonstrations.
+Thus, \AlgNameShort can make learning constraints more practical in a range of applications.

-\paragraph{Limitations.} We assume that all demonstrations are safe, which may not always be practical.
-Learning from potentially unsafe demonstrations requires improved models of human demonstrations or additional (safety) labels.
-Our second assumption is access to a feature representation in non-tabular environments.
-As we scale \AlgNameShort to more complex applications, the ability to \emph{learn} features that capture crucial safety aspects will become increasingly important.

-\paragraph{Broader impact.} Constraint learning presents a promising approach to enhance the safety of reinforcement learning methods.
-While there are potential concerns about misuse or accidentally being overconfident in an agent's safety, the same concerns apply more strongly to pure reward learning.
-Constraint has the potential to make reinforcement learning from human feedback more reliable and safer, thereby benefiting a wide range of applications.